-The Congregation of Holy Cross established King's College in the Catholic tradition in order to provide a liberal arts education that would best prepare men and women to live and work in the modern world.
+The Congregation of Holy Cross established King's College in the Catholic tradition in order to provide a liberal arts education that would best prepare students to live and work in the modern world.
 The College aims to achieve this goal through refinement of students' intellectual, moral, and social values by

-- · Transmitting knowledge - · Encouraging freedom in the pursuit of truth - · Spiritually orienting students to the things of God - Developing awareness in its students of the human person, thereby providing an opportunity for them to be emancipated from the limitations of bias, prejudice, and ignorance.
+- Transmitting knowledge - Encouraging freedom in the pursuit of truth - Spiritually orienting students to the things of God - Developing awareness in its students of the human person, thereby providing an opportunity for them to be emancipated from the limitations of bias, prejudice, and ignorance.